-Project Catalyst is a big deal in Apple circles these days, and for good reason: The code name was used to describe a project to merge development for iOS and Mac apps, allowing you to use them interchangeably on all kinds of Apple devices.
+Project Catalyst is a big deal in Apple circles these days, and for good reason: It refers to Apple’s project to merge development for iOS and Mac apps, allowing you to use them interchangeably on all kinds of Apple devices.

 It’s Apple’s effort to make its apps universal across iOS and MacOS.
-In other words, it could make it far simple for developers to translate their apps across iPhone, iPad, or Mac.
+In other words, it could make it far simpler for developers to translate their apps across iPhone, iPad or Mac.
 The app would naturally sync as you move between devices and share all the same information, so you can continue its use.

 Not so fast!
 Catalyst is still a work in progress as Apple continues to provide the tools developers need to create or transition their apps.
-Apple’s annual developer conference, WWDC 2019, released the Xcode SDK that developers will need to create universal apps.
+At the 2019 iteration of Apple’s annual developer conference, WWDC, the company released the Xcode SDK that developers will need to create universal apps.
 Once created, developers will still have to submit the app for consideration on both iOS and MacOS, although Apple intends to create a single universal submission process as well.

 Fortunately for developers, the development kit shouldn’t be too difficult to adopt.
 Both iOS and MacOS use the same Unix code, use the Metal framework, and have other similarities that already give them plenty in common for development.
 Some developers found they could make give their apps universal features after just several hours of tinkering.
 But for most, using Catalyst’s new tools will take a little time to learn, even after they are released, and not all apps will be suitable candidates.

 Yes — Apple has made several of its iOS apps universal, as a sort of showcase for what Catalyst is supposed to accomplish.
 Those apps include News, Home, Stocks, and Voice Memos.
-Once MacOS Catalina launches later this year, more first-party applications such as Apple Music, Podcasts, and TV will be available through Project Catalyst.
+The company added more apps, including Apple Music, Podcasts, and TV, when MacOS Catalina launched in late 2019.

 A number of developers have indicated interest in using Catalyst to make their apps available universally.
 However, not many third parties have committed to this just yet.
 Expect this to start changing, now that WWDC 2019 has released the Catalyst SDK alongside MacOS Catalina.
 For example, social media companies like Twitter are already delivering interchangeable apps.